Minnowfeather/sdvx-pro-micro/README.md

 # Code

-Use a modifed version of [KnucklesLee's code](https://github.com/knuckleslee/RhythmCodes/).
+Use a modifed version of [KnucklesLee&#39;s code](https://github.com/knuckleslee/RhythmCodes/).

 # Known Issues

 V1: Pots are jittery, affected by the LEDs, and each other(?)
 V1: Button pins have swapped GND and 5V

+V2: Pots are a bit jittery when using a 0.1μF capacitor.
+Possibly fixed with higher value cap?
+V2: Pro Micro footprint is actually a Teensy 2.0 footprint.
+This is only a cosmetic difference.

+# ToDO

+- Add pins for a reset button
+- Replace Teensy footprint with Pro Micro footprint
+- Add quadrature encoder support
+- Add firmware code